gunnertech/SureTrac_Hardware/readme.md

   ```

 ### Faster than 1Hz
-The procedure is similar to above except you need to change the Arduino code to also poll the GPS module faster - this is simple all you have to do is change the code at this [line]()
+The procedure is similar to above except you need to change the Arduino code to also poll the GPS module faster - this is simple all you have to do is change the code at these two [lines](/Adafruit/WheresMyGuns/WheresMyGuns.ino#L24-25)

 ## Omega Expansion